We live at a crucial time in history. Never before have we had so many answers to the problems that have dogged our developing world.

 - providing increased green technology transfer and skills to developing countries;

 - opposing human rights abuses and political oppression;

 - ensuring that Australia plays an active role in promoting peace and ecological sustainability.

 Long-term future focus

-- To safeguard the planet's ecological resources and values on behalf of future generations.
+- to safeguard the planet's ecological resources on behalf of future generations.